McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="warning" title=" " %}}Breaking{{% /badge %}} With this version it is now possible to not only have sections on the first menu level but also pages.

-  It was later discovered, that this causes pages only meant to be displayed in the `More` section of the menu and stored directly inside your `content` directory to now show up in the menu aswell.
+  It was later discovered, that this causes pages only meant to be displayed in the `More` section of the menu and stored directly inside your `content` directory to now show up in the menu as well.

   To [get rid](cont/menushortcuts#shortcuts-to-pages-inside-of-your-project) of this undesired behavior you have two choices:

-  1. Make the page file a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following frontmatter configuration to the file (see exampleSite's `content/showcase/_index.en.md`).
-This causes its content to **not** be ontained in the sitemap.
+  1. Make the page file a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following front matter configuration to the file (see exampleSite's `content/showcase/_index.en.md`).
+This causes its content to **not** be obtained in the sitemap.

       {{< multiconfig fm=true >}}
       title = "Showcase"